 An awards banquet on Saturday evening celebrates and recognizes the accomplishments of pilots and volunteers.

-A typical "itinerary" for a participant during the week of Apple Cup or Turnover could be:
+A typical "itinerary" for a participant during the week of Apple Cup or Apple Turnover could be:

-Wednesday: Fly to KEPH and practice in the box; provide box monitor support (keeping an eye on potential conflicts with other airplanes who didn't read the NOTAM) while other contestants are practicing in the box.
-Attend an informal get-together at an Ephrata bar and grill.
+Monday-Tuesday-Wednesday: The chapter may sponsor pre-contest practice days in the box.
+You'll provide box monitor support (keeping an eye on potential conflicts with other airplanes who didn't read the NOTAM) while other contestants are practicing in the box.
+Get to know other pilots at informal get-togethers at an Ephrata bar and grill.

-Thursday: Fly a second practice in the box; complete a "technical inspection" of your credentials (IAC membership, pilot and medical certificates) and your airplane (to include chute inspection currency); register for the contest.
-Attend a "welcome" pizza party sponsored by Chapter 67, usually in the Seattle Glider Council "chalet" adjacent to the Ephrata Terminal building.
+Thursday: Make a practice flight in the box; complete a "technical inspection" of your credentials (IAC membership, pilot and medical certificates) and your airplane (to include chute inspection currency); register for the contest.
+Attend a "welcome" pizza party sponsored by Chapter 67.

 Friday: Attend an early morning (usually 0700-ish) mandatory contest/safety briefing; receive volunteer assignments; assignment to a flight order for the two Friday flights.
 The first flight on Friday morning is the Known sequence for your category.
 You might fly in the first "relay" starting at about 0830, then perform as a volunteer until the lunch break.
 You could volunteer first, then fly.
-Your registration fee includes a sandwich and snacks for lunch.
+Your registration fee includes lunch (nothing fancy: a sandwich and chips) and snacks.
 Snacks and beverages are available through the day.
 The second relay starts right after lunch (fly, then volunteer, or volunteer and then fly).
 Depending on the number of competitors (all five categories usually compete), flying on Friday usually concludes late in the afternoon.
 Sometimes winds or other weather cause an interruption in the day's flying.
-Friday evening, attend a "Bring Your Own Meat" grill at Acrohouse, an Ephrata home near the airport owned by two Chapter 67 members.
-At the dinner, use one of two grills to cook a steak (from the Ephrata Safeway) and enjoy side dishes, desserts, wine, beer, soft drinks, and conversation.

 Sunday: Return home, weather permitting.
 On occasion, instrument meteorological conditions will force pilots to store airplanes in a hangar at Ephrata for a nominal fee, waiting for a Monday return home.
 Some pilots will leave their airplanes in Ephrata for a week until the weather will permit a flight home.